-- (2) On November 15, 2006, we announced that our Board of Directors authorized a share repurchase program to repurchase up to 3 million shares of our Class B common stock through open market and privately negotiated transactions, at times and in such amounts as we deem appropriate.
+(1) On November 15, 2006, we announced that our Board of Directors authorized a share repurchase program to repurchase up to 3 million shares of our Class B common stock through open market and privately negotiated transactions, at times and in such amounts as we deem appropriate.
 No shares will be knowingly purchased from company insiders or their affiliates.
 The timing and actual number of shares repurchased will depend on a variety of factors including price, corporate and regulatory requirements, capital availability, and other market conditions.
 This stock repurchase program does not have an expiration date and may be limited or terminated at any time without prior notice.
-No repurchases have been made under this program to date. - (3) An aggregate of 250,000 shares of Class B stock were returned by the seller to the Company in satisfaction of certain intangible asset indemnification obligations in connection with the Name Development asset acquisition.
+No repurchases have been made during the quarter.